 Even with email marketing, which is quite often associated with sending the same emails, you can deliver personalized experiences to your quests thanks to segmentation.
-Segmentation is breaking up your audience into subcategories based on interests/actions of the former.
+Segmentation is breaking up your audience into subcategories based on the interests/actions of the former.
 It can be quite easily done through your favorite email marketing automation software.

 Your segmentation list should reflect realities of your business, as well as include some basic event-driven actions, for example, your audience list can be divided by:

 It depends on the marketing software you use how deep you can go into segmentation.
 But some basic actions like room booking/canceling actions should definitely be supported by many popular tools.

 The better relevancy of your emails, the more odds your email will convert into a real guest or will upsell better.